 Create “activity related” stations to simplify daily life.
 If you love coffee and work a lot from home, like me, you can create a cute and practical corner with all you need for your coffee break.

-And, if you loooove baking, organizing a baking station will make your creating your next batch of yummy cupcakes and cookies even more fun.
+And, if you love baking, organizing a baking station will make creating your next batch of yummy cupcakes and cookies even more fun.

-Show off that gorgeous mixer and bowls of yours and bake on.
+Show off that gorgeous mixer and bowls of yours and get your bake on.

 7. Don’t Stack, File.